Geek4IT/Geek4IT.github.io/_posts/2014-4-27-Design-Pattern.md

 ISBN: 0201633612 READ: 2014-04-27 RATING: */10

+In this book,the GOF(Gang Of Four) depicts design patterns as "description of communicating objects and classes that are customized to solve a general design problem in a particular context".

 ###What Is a Design Pattern?

+A "Pattern" is a named,well-understood solution to a common problem in the special context.

 “Each pattern describes a problem which occurs over and over again in our environment, and then describes the core of the solution to that problem,in such a way that you can use this solution a million times over, without ever doing the same thing twice.” -Christopher Alexander

+Each pattern is a three-part rule, which expresses a relation between a certain context, a problem, and a solution.

+###Describing Design Patterns

+> .Name and Classification

+> .Intent

+> .Also Known As

+> .Motivation

+> .Applicability

+> .Structure

+> .Participants

+> .Collaborations

+> .Consequences

+> .Implementation

+> .Sample Code and Usage

+> .Known Uses

+> .
+Related Patterns

 ###A pattern has four essential elements: